alexnimo/Nimo-Awesome_repo/README.md

    <li>CI/CDon't - This project will deploy intentionally vulnerable software/infrastructure to your AWS account: https://hackingthe.cloud/aws/capture_the_flag/cicdont/ </li>
    <li>Datadog Security Labs Research - this repository aims at providing proof of concept exploits and technical demos to help the community respond to threats: https://github.com/DataDog/security-labs-pocs</li>
    <li>GitGoat - enables DevOps and Engineering teams to test security products intending to integrate with GitHub.
 GitGoat is a learning and training project that demonstrates common configuration errors that can potentially allow adversaries to introduce code to production: https://github.com/arnica-ext/GitGoat</li>
-   <li>cloudgoat - s Rhino Security Labs' "Vulnerable by Design" AWS deployment tool: https://github.com/RhinoSecurityLabs/cloudgoat</li>
+   <li>cloudgoat - is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool: https://github.com/RhinoSecurityLabs/cloudgoat</li>
    <li>CyberRange - this project provides a bootstrap framework for a complete offensive, defensive, reverse engineering, & security intelligence tooling in a private research lab using the AWS Cloud: https://github.com/secdevops-cuse/CyberRange</li>
    <li>AWSGoat - A Damn Vulnerable AWS Infrastructure.
 AWSGoat is a vulnerable by design infrastructure on AWS featuring the latest released OWASP Top 10 web application security risks (2021) and other misconfiguration: https://github.com/ine-labs/AWSGoat</li>
    <li>AzureGoat - a vulnerable by design infrastructure on Azure featuring the latest released OWASP Top 10 web application security risks (2021) and other misconfiguration: https://github.com/ine-labs/AzureGoat</li>